rohan843/react-notes/README.md

 8. Rename the hook to something more meaningful.
 9. Rename the returned properties to something more descriptive.
 10. Extract the hook into a module of its own.

+## Reducers

+Reducers are created via the `useReducer` hook.
+They provide a slightly different way of handling state in a component.